 In terms of office politics, if your company’s succession plan is not transparent, the promotion of one employee over another can be a rocky transition.
 When selecting a CEO from internal candidates, be sure that the qualifications and requirements for a job are clear, and that the decision to promote an individual was made objectively.
 Communication about the qualifications for the job and the way the succession candidate meets these requirements is a must.

 Benefits of External Hires for CEO Succession Planning

-There are positive reasons to choose an external candidate as well.
-The traditional argument says that selecting a CEO from another company or industry can bring new perspective, experience, and innovation to a management team.
+There are benefits to choosing an external candidate as well.
+The traditional argument says that selecting a CEO from another company or industry can bring new a perspective, experience, and innovation to a management team.
 They can bring improvements to methods and processes due to their experience external to your company.
 Sometimes, a fresh set of eyes can see issues or possible solutions that a team of the brightest minds may have overlooked.

 Beyond their potential for new ideas, external CEOs are valued because of their status as an outsider.
 Their lack of existing linkages to employees and traditions makes it easier for them to shake things up and introduce new initiatives.
 They are also seen as more willing to try a novel strategic direction.
 Finally, their lack of personal relationships with staff or departments makes it easier for them to make tough calls about budgeting and personnel decisions.